-This article is intended to look at particular characteristics of both paths, and help you determine which is best for you, your lifestyle, and your career plans.
+This article is intended to look at the particular characteristics of both paths and help you determine which is best for you, your lifestyle, and your career plans.
 Below, we’ve detailed a list of questions you’ll want to consider when deciding between the CFA Program and pursuing your MBA.

 To enroll in the CFA Program, you must meet one of CFA Institute’s qualifying criteria:

 - Have a bachelor’s (or equivalent) degree